vivcolvmn/colvmn-v/README.md

 Existing User: Login > Home Page (see events feed) > Like/Save Events > Add/Edit Events > Check Messages/Chat.
 Profile Management: Profile Page > Update Bio/Settings > View/Manage Personal Event List.
 Friend Management: Friends Page > Add/Delete/Block Friends > See Friends’ Events.

+### Update* 11/13 rescope and mvp
+cd into the cvmvp folder, you can find the current version of the mvp.
+It has been rescoped to remove features that require user authentication, which includes the real time chat features and friend management.